Chinmaym6/Hash_Morph/Readme.txt

 Fallback Mechanism: In cases where Azure DeepSeek does not provide complete or successful results, manual input is available to ensure no task goes unattended.

 Optimal Employee Matching:
-Scoring System: Employees are scored based on various attributes including:
+Scoring System: Employees are scored based on various attributes, including:
 Performance Rating

 Years of Experience